 In addition, the Joint Institute focuses on developing dialogues around global change issues, across disciplines and national boundaries, and among diverse socio-economic stakeholders.

 JGCRI staff are part of the Pacific Northwest National Laboratory, with Research Affiliate status at the University of Maryland.
-Organizationally, the Institute falls under the Fundamental and Computational Sciences Directorate of PNNL and the Division of Research at UMD.
+Organizationally, the Institute falls under the Earth and Biological Sciences Directorate of PNNL and the Division of Research at UMD.

 Please follow the links above for more information on our staff, research activities and publications.